 How to Remove Squatters from Your Property

 The laws on removing squatters can seem rather confusing in England and Wales.
 Technically, it is the law that you are not permitted to remove squatters by force or the threat of force because if you do so, it may in fact be you that is committing the crime.
 For some property owners, it may even at times be necessary to take out a short term loan such as a payday loan in order to fund the court process of removing squatters from a property.
-If left in the property for a prolonged period of time, squatters could inflict a great deal of damage, incurring heavy costs.
+If left on the property for a prolonged period of time, squatters could inflict a great deal of damage, incurring heavy costs.

 What Can the Police Do?

-Thanks to the Landlord Act, it is now considered a criminal offence to trespass in a residential property.
+Thanks to the Landlord Act, it is now considered a criminal offence to trespass on a residential property.
 This means that you can ask the police to remove the squatters from your property.
 Many Police forces however, may be slower to enforce this law when compared to others, as it is quite a recent law and many police forces may also prioritise other crimes over squatter evictions.

 The Court Procedure for Squatters